Jmetrics86/tweet-analyser/README.md

 ## Acknowledgments

-* Marco - inspired by blah
+* We make use of the excellent [Opinion Lexicon](https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html#lexicon) by Minqing Hu and Bing Liu - <i>Mining and Summarizing Customer Reviews (KDD-2004)</i>
-* Lexicon
+* This piece of work was inspired by the work of Marco Bonzanini's <i>[Mining Twitter Data with Python](https://marcobonzanini.com/2015/03/02/mining-twitter-data-with-python-part-1/)</i>